Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 KEB Wealth Advisors

-KEB Wealth Advisors is a fee-only firm.
-This means that its compensation only comes from clients.
+As a fee-only firm, its compensation only comes from clients.
 This is in contrast to fee-based firms, which also feature a commission-based arrangement in addition to client fees.

 Originally, Kerber, Eck and Braekel CPAs and Management Consultants was an accounting firm.
 In 1999, J. Marc Carter and other partners reorganized the firm, shortening its name to KEB Wealth Advisors.
+Today, it provides investment management services mostly on a discretionary basis.
+In addition, the firm offers financial planning services addressing such areas as:

 • Personal budgeting and savings